Baby Food Trading License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

 Baby food is a regulated product category in the UAE.
-Beyond the standard trading licence, operators must comply with the following:
+Beyond the standard trading license, operators must comply with the following:

 Dubai Municipality Food Safety Department: All imported baby food products must meet UAE food labelling standards, including Arabic labelling, nutritional declarations, and shelf-life markings.